Tree planting

 Description

-Tree planting is a technique whereby tree seedlings are transplanted over a variety of different purposes (such as forestry, land reclamation or landscape restoration).
+Tree planting is a technique whereby tree seedlings are transplanted for a variety of different purposes (such as forestry, land reclamation or landscape restoration).
 One can refer to the tree planting technique with the name of afforestation or reforestation.
 Afforestation indicates that the area being planted has not been recently forested.
 Reforestation indicates the area being planted was forested in the recent past.
 In the field of landscape restoration, tree planting is a means to tackle soil erosion thereby reducing the risk of floods and landslides.
-Tree leaves provide protection against rainfall; by intercepting rain drops, tree leaves slow down their fall and reduce their erosion power.
+Tree leaves protect against rainfall; by intercepting raindrops, tree leaves slow down their fall and reduce their erosion power.
 Tree roots, on the other hand, serve as an anchor for soil, especially on sloping terrains.
 Planting trees also contributes to the prevention of soil erosion by improving water infiltration in the ground, so that water runoff will be reduced.
 Lastly, trees play an important role in restoring degraded lands, because they prepare the soil for future crops by providing it with organic matter through dead leaves and by creating good conditions through the roots.

-• Increase vegetation
+• More vegetation

-• Improve soil health
+• Improve soil

 • Erosion prevention